BelemRuizMendoza/exercise/docs.md

 Change on GitHub: Here I come, editing to pretend a collaboration.
 Exercise 9, Pull, Git and GitHub for Writers.

 This file belongs to the main branch during exercise eleven.
 Does not have the languages note.

+#This is the kind of things I wouldn't want to commit.
+So, a stash is needed after saving this.
+The toothbrush requires [need info here].